fivetran/dbt_github/README.md

 ```
 </details>

-## (Optional) Step 6: Orchestrate your models with Fivetran Transformations for dbt Core™
+### (Optional) Step 6: Orchestrate your models with Fivetran Transformations for dbt Core™
 <details><summary>Expand for more details</summary>

 Fivetran offers the ability for you to orchestrate your dbt project through [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt).
 Learn how to set up your project for orchestration through Fivetran in our [Transformations for dbt Core setup guides](https://fivetran.com/docs/transformations/dbt#setupguide).

 </details>

-# 🔍 Does this package have dependencies?
+## Does this package have dependencies?
 This dbt package is dependent on the following dbt packages.
-Please be aware that these dependencies are installed by default within this package.
+These dependencies are installed by default within this package.
 For more information on the following packages, refer to the [dbt hub](https://hub.getdbt.com/) site.
 > IMPORTANT: If you have any of these dependent packages in your own `packages.yml` file, we highly recommend that you remove them from your root `packages.yml` to avoid package version conflicts.

 ```yml